JeffResc/maru-runner-vscode-extension/README.md

 ### Automatic Task Detection

 Once installed, the extension will automatically:
-1. Search for `tasks.yaml` and `tasks.yml` files in your workspace
+1. Search for all YAML files in your workspace
+2. Validate each file against the Maru Runner schema
-2. Parse the Maru task definitions
+3. Parse valid Maru task definitions
-3. Create corresponding VSCode tasks
+4. Create corresponding VSCode tasks
-4. Make them available in the Command Palette (`Ctrl+Shift+P` → "Tasks: Run Task")
+5. Make them available in the Command Palette (`Ctrl+Shift+P` → "Tasks: Run Task")

 ### Running Tasks